huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 # Video generation

-Video generation models add a temporal dimension to bring images, or frames, together to create a video.
+Video generation models include a temporal dimension to bring images, or frames, together to create a video.
 These models are trained on large-scale datasets of high-quality text-video pairs to learn how to combine the modalities to ensure the generated video is coherent and realistic.

 [Explore](https://huggingface.co/models?other=video-generation) some of the more popular open-source video generation models available from Diffusers below.